VirusTLNR/LethalIntelligence/README.md

     * No major features yet..

 * Cunning
-    * Hiding items in bushes
+    * Hiding items in bushes (currently 1 - planned to fill all bushes with items)
     * Call a fake dropship using the terminal

 * Deceiving